elastic/apm-agent-python/docs/config/index.rst

 processors
 ~~~~~~~~~~

-A list of processors to apply to events before sending them to the Sentry server.
+A list of processors to apply to events before sending them to the Opbeat server.
 Useful for sending
 additional global state data or sanitizing data that you want to keep off of the server.

 ::